lewis-morris/flarchitect/docs/source/models.rst

 ---------------------------

-`API_ADD_RELATIONS <configuration.html#ADD_RELATIONS>`_ controls whether relationship fields are included in the serialized response.
+`API_ADD_RELATIONS <configuration.html#ADD_RELATIONS>`_ controls whether relationship fields are included in the serialised response.
 Disable it to return only column data, or use ``?dump_relationships=false`` on a request to temporarily suppress all relationships.